Busch Home Theater is one of the first calibration companies to be certified by the Imaging Science Foundation and Joe Kan Productions

 marketing master behind the Imaging Science Foundation.
 He together with Joe Kane, the technical master behind the ISF, instructed the training seminars on how to properly calibrate and setup a

-display to the NTSC and now the ATSC (HDTV) picture standard.
+display to meet the NTSC and now the ATSC (HDTV/UHD 4K HDR) picture standard.
 Joe Kane, of Joe Kane Productions, is the creator of the test disc’s “A Video Standard” on laser disc, “Video Essentials” on DVD and “Digital Video Essentials” on Blu-ray.
 Joel Silver currently runs the ISF and the training seminars.
 Joe Kane is currently working on the new Ultra-high definition 2160P or (4K) standards plus consultant for Samsung and others.

-**Busch Home Theater is one of the first calibration companies to have 4K test pattern signals and videos with Dolby Vision.
+**Busch Home Theater is one of the first calibration companies to have 4K HDR test pattern signals and videos including Dolby Vision.

 results of the 4K TV being calibrated.

-New Calibration Equipment- Murideo SIX-A and SIX-G, HDFury Integral.
+New Calibration Equipment- Murideo SIX-A and SIX-G, Jeti 1511 high res, Klein K10A.

 ***How to select an ISF calibration technician***

 WARNING!
-Not all ISF video calibrators are created equal.
+I am very sorry to say that not all ISF video calibrators are created equal.

 ***Buyer beware!
 Anyone can pay to take a 2 day class and be ISF certified (electronics technician or not), but are they really qualified to calibrate an audio visual system correctly.
 Within the video